BrowserStackCE/percy-pdf/README.md

 ### Getting Started
  1. Copy PDF files that you'd like to visually compare in the `projects` folder, within this repository.
 Please ensure that these PDF documents are grouped based on `<project-name>` and then the `<release-version>`.
 A typical directory structure would like:
    - projects
-      - insurance-policy-docs <-- project-name-folder
+      - insurance-policy-docs <-- &lt;your-project-name-folder&gt;
-         - golden-copy
+         - golden-copy <-- &lt;your-baseline-release-folder&gt;
             - pdf-file-1.pdf
             - pdf-file-2.pdf
             - pdf-file-3.pdf
-         - release-v2
+         - release-v2 <-- &lt;your-another-release-folder&gt;
             - pdf-file-1.pdf
             - pdf-file-2.pdf
             - pdf-file-3.pdf
-         - release-v3
+         - release-v3 <-- &lt;your-another-release-folder&gt;
             - pdf-file-1.pdf
             - pdf-file-2.pdf
             - pdf-file-3.pdf